SanderMiller/CompRobo2020Swarms/index.md

 The second rule of Boids algorithm is that **agents within a flock should turn towards the average heading** of the flock.

 To do this we calculated the average heading of all agents within the visibility radius of each agent.
 In NetLogo headings are given in degrees between 0 and 360.
 To calculate the average heading of the flock we first found the corresponding average _x_ and _y_ values of the heading angles by taking the sum of the _cos_ and _sin_ of each heading, then dividing by the number visible agents within the flock.
 Then we took the inverse tangent of the average y value over the average x value.
+This heading is fed into our steering function.

 An example of calculating the average flock heading can be shown below.
 <p align="center">
   <img height= 400 img src="Images/CalculatingAvgHeading.jpg" />
 </p>